cloud-gov/cg-workshop/02-slides-lab.md

   * ~~Site~~ **App** starts on an ~~web~~ **app** host
   * ~~Site~~ **App** serves web requests **(if it binds to TCP port)**

-^ This last point -- we can also have _worker_ applications that's don't directly server traffic.
+^The staging step of bundling _build dependencies_ is part of the _buildpack_ job, as we'll discuss in a moment.
+Also, apps can also run without binding, or listening, on a network port.
+These are _worker_ applications that's don't directly serve traffic.
 Will Slack will mention those with Federalist.
-Let's revisit the push command and update for an application.
-There's extra work in the _staging_ phase, where _buildpacks_ come into play.

 ---